 I was talking to my sister about tv shows that we like.
 I recommended Peaky Blinders to her, and she recommended The Walking Dead to me.
-Very different shows, but we found out we both get strongly attached to our favorite characters.
+Very different shows, but we did find a common thread in that we both get strongly attached to our favorite characters.

-Doesn’t matter if it’s a movie, tv show, or book, I get really emotionally invested with the story line and certain characters.
+Doesn’t matter if it’s a movie, tv show, or book, I find myself emotionally invested with the story and certain characters.
 I know that is the intent of artistic endeavors, but sometimes I think my attachment goes beyond what would be considered normal.

 For example, I watched all five seasons of Merlin on Netflix.
 I did this two weeks ago and I’m still mourning the death of one of the characters.